 Industry celebration

-The event will honor Mullins for her years of dedicated leadership and lasting impact on Ohio’s grocery industry, while also recognizing the future direction of the association and the opportunities ahead.
+The event will honor Mullins, who joined OGA in 1990 and had served as president and CEO since 2016, for her leadership and impact, while also recognizing the future direction of the association and opportunities ahead.

-Ron Graff Jr. of Columbiana Foods Inc. will return to the role of chairman, marking his second time serving in the leadership position.
+Ron Graff Jr. of Columbiana Foods will succeed Saltzman, marking his second time serving in the leadership position.

 [RELATED: Ohio Grocers Association’s Mullins Leaves Legacy Of Fighting The Impossible]

-Ewig’s deep familiarity with the association — having previously led its government relations and communications work — positions him to step into the role with established relationships across both the membership base and the Statehouse.
+Ewig’s familiarity with the association – having previously led its government relations and communications efforts – positions him to step into the role with established relationships in the membership base and the state house.

-Graff said the association’s track record of advocacy and connection will continue under the new leadership.
+Graff said the association’s track record of advocacy and connection will continue.

 About the association